Unmanned aerial vehicles in law enforcement: United Kingdom

-In March 2014, Sussex Police announced a pilot project using an Aeryon Skyranger for three months at Gatwick Airport.
-The project was funded by the Association of Chief Police Officers to test the effectiveness of the technology in policing.
-The equipment cost £35,000 with the training of four police officers costing £10,000.
-In October 2014 it was reported that five English police forces (Merseyside, Staffordshire, Essex, Wiltshire and West Midlands) had obtained or operated unmanned aerial vehicles for observation.

 In 2007, Merseyside Police was reported to be conducting tests with a UAV.
 Merseyside Police caught a car thief with a UAV in 2010, but had to stop UAV operations a week later as the UAV was not licensed.
 Regulations introduced at the start of 2010 required any aerial surveillance by unmanned aircraft—no matter the size of the drone—to be licensed.

 A license was eventually granted by the Civil Aviation Authority, but the UAV was lost soon after during a training exercise in Aigburth, Liverpool, when it crashed in the River Mersey.
 Police stated the UAV would not be replaced due to operational limitations and the cost of staff training.

+In March 2014, Sussex Police announced a pilot project using an Aeryon Skyranger for three months at Gatwick Airport.
+The project was funded by the Association of Chief Police Officers to test the effectiveness of the technology in policing.
+The equipment cost £35,000 with the training of four police officers costing £10,000.
+In October 2014 it was reported that five English police forces (Merseyside, Staffordshire, Essex, Wiltshire and West Midlands) had obtained or operated unmanned aerial vehicles for observation.